sah/java-tutorial/04-Testing-Apps.md

 }
 ```

-You're already familiar with a lot of what's going on in this test suite.
+You're probably already familiar with a lot of what's going on in this test suite.
 Let's just take a quick look at some new commands and concepts.